BlueinnoClassroom/404B-L4-3-Template/readme.md

 }
 ```

-We can also specify the type of activity in the link: <http://www.boredapi.com/api/activity?type=recreational> or <https://bored.api.lewagon.com/api/activity?type=recreational>.
+We can also specify the type of activity in the link: <https://bored.api.lewagon.com/api/activity?type=recreational>.

 Should give you response of type `recreational` only: